-The most important number in AI content optimisation comes from a 2024 KDD paper by Aggarwal et al. That number is 31% — the approximate increase in AI citation probability associated with including statistics in your content.
+The most important number in AI content optimisation comes from a 2024 KDD paper by Aggarwal et al. It is 31% — the approximate increase in AI citation probability associated with including statistics in your content.
+The Aggarwal study establishes a correlation, not a causal mechanism — but the signal is strong enough to act on.
+The study does not report the absolute baseline citation probability, so this figure represents directional magnitude — not a starting point you can calculate from.
+This essay is a close reading of that study, and what it means practically for the content you're writing today.

 What Aggarwal et al. 2024 studied